0x4D44/mddedupe/docs/usage.md

 ## Handling Symlinks

 By default the scanner ignores symbolic links.
-Pass `--follow-symlinks` to hash the linked targets too:
+Pass `--follow-symlinks` to hash the linked targets too.
+A cycle guard is in place to prevent infinite loops when links point back into previously visited directories:

 ```bash
 mddedupe --follow-symlinks /data/archive
 ```

-Be aware that following links can cross filesystem boundaries and may re-traverse already-visited content.
+Be aware that following links can cross filesystem boundaries; cycles are detected and skipped, but deep trees can still expand traversal scope.

 ## Progress Output & Piping